pnojai/hihk/content/post/2020-05-11-yes-master.md

 You can employ all sorts of study methods.
 Indeed, you should do that, but how do you know your studying is efficient, that you're achieving your goals, balancing your efforts effectively?
 There are many effective ways to organize a plan.
 David Allen's book *Getting Things Done* describes a great approach (so long as you keep it simple enough that you actually follow it and sustain it).
 Which study method works best?

 It really doesn't matter.
 The best methods are the ones you keep doing, the ones you can sustain.
 So work the Pomodoro Technique or use Anki to space repetitions of flashcards.
 Any such method has the potential to help you.
 Nevertheless, whatever methods you adopt, there's a constraint.
-No matter what, you're a human being living in time and space and your attention and actions only follow in sequence.
+No matter what, you're a human being living in time and space, and your attention and actions only follow in sequence.
 Therefore, my number one tip about study methods is sequential access.
 Log your studies in a journal.

 For my journal, I use Emacs.
 (Yes, I am a geek.)
 I write an outline in Org mode.
 You could do it in Microsoft Word or write it in a Moleskine (although a digital file has the advantage of being searchable).
 Each day of studying gets a date stamp.
 I write my entry at the top of the document so I don't have to scroll to the bottom each day.
 At the end of the day, I list the subjects and topics I worked on.
 I don't reproduce all the notes I might have taken.
 I just track the topics.
 The act of journalizing expresses my commitment to mastery and lets me view in writing the sequence of my learning life.

 I (try to) review daily.
 I start a review session by referring to the journal.
 For working the review, I might refer to notes, work some sample problems, or run a flashcard session in Anki.
 Yesterday, when I wrote in the journal it put me on notice; these are the topics I commit to mastering.
 Today, when I read the journal, I'm checking in; how's that mastery coming along?

-A conscious commitment at the outset will work for you.
+A conscious commitment from the outset will grant your wish for mastery like a genie in a bottle.